 Our Leadership Message brings together the Core Code of Ethics with other leadership behaviours, plus our organisational values and aims so you know what you can expect from the Service, and each and every member of our team.
 Read more on pages 10-11.

 The following diagram shows how the Core Code of Ethics, our Leadership Message and our Ground Rules are linked.

-LEADERSHIP, VALUES, AND BEHAVIOURS
+LEADERSHIP, VALUES, AND BEHAVIOURS at MERSEYSIDE FIRE & RESCUE SERVICE

 OUR STORY